Skip to content

 • Access: Select App Manager as the access type.
 For additional information on Roles, see the docs here.

-• When you are done, select Generate.
+When you’re done, select Generate.

 App Store Connect Users and Access Generate API Key Modal Manager

-• Find the row for the API Key you just generated and select Download API Key.
+Find the row for the API Key you just generated and select Download API Key.
 A modal will appear, select Download.
 Refresh the page if the link doesn’t appear immediately.

 Download API Key

-• In App Store Connect, go to Users and Access page and select Integrations tab.
+Next you’ll need to get your Issuer ID.
+In App Store Connect, go to Users and Access page and select Integrations tab.
+Find the Issuer ID and select Copy for future reference.

 Issuer ID